Aniruddha004/Smart_Attendance_Management_App/README.md

-# Smart Attendance Management System Application
+# Smart Attendance Management Application

 ## TOPIC DESCRIPTION
 This software is an Attendance Management System for schools & colleges.
 Basic idea behind the project is to ease the process of marking the attendance by the lecturer.